Alan Winde: COVID-19 response

+2024 electoral campaign

+On 26 August 2023, DA leader John Steenhuisen announced that Winde was the party's Western Cape premier candidate for the 2024 provincial election.
+The DA retained control of the province at the election, winning over 55% of the vote and 24 seats in the provincial parliament.

+Second term as premier

+Winde was re-elected as premier during the first sitting of the Seventh Provincial Parliament on 13 June 2024.
+He received 26 votes while his challenger for the position, Muhammad Khalid Sayed of the African National Congress, received 14 votes.

 Personal life

-Winde married his wife Tracy in 1993.
+Winde married his wife, Tracy, in 1993.
 They have two children and live in the suburb of Claremont, Cape Town.
-Winde's son is studying sound engineering while his daughter is still in high school.
-Winde is a member of his daughter's school governing body.
+Winde's son is studying sound engineering while his daughter has finished high school.
+Winde was a member of his daughter's high school's governing body.

 Winde is a type 2 diabetic.
 In May 2021, it was reported that he managed to turn his twelve-year history with diabetes around by doing a 21-day plant-based eating programme with the help of the Ubuntu Wellness Centre, a wellness non-profit organisation in Cape Town.